eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-31_a-future-bedtime-story-celebrating-the-anniversary-of-steemit-s-first-post.md

 - - -

-This page is synchronized from the post: [A future bedtime story ...
-Celebrating the anniversary of @steemit's first post](https://steemit.com/@deanliu/a-future-bedtime-story-celebrating-the-anniversary-of-steemit-s-first-post)
+This page is synchronized from the post: ['A future bedtime story ...
+Celebrating the anniversary of @steemit''s first post'](https://steemit.com/@deanliu/a-future-bedtime-story-celebrating-the-anniversary-of-steemit-s-first-post)